JetBrains/resharper-devguide/CustomLanguages/Registration/PsiLanguageDefinition.md

 ---
+title: Registering a PSI Language
 ---

-# Registering a PSI Language

 Once a custom language's [file type has been registered with the Project Model](ProjectFileType.md), the language definition needs to be registered with the PSI.
 If it's not registered with the PSI, ReSharper will not be able to build a PSI tree, and in fact will not consider it registered with the Project Model, either.